Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Model extensions

-As the constraints in the RO problem are not related to incident scenarios (i.e., $\beta_{hkr}(\Tilde{\boldsymbol{f}})$ and $Z(\Tilde{\boldsymbol{f}})$ are not included in the constraint part), this implies that incorporating the incident duration uncertainty with SO only requires us to change the objective function.
+As the constraints in the RO problem are not related to incident scenarios (i.e., $\beta_{hkr}(\Tilde{\boldsymbol{f}})$ and $Z(\Tilde{\boldsymbol{f}})$ are not included in the constraint part), this implies that incorporating the incident duration uncertainty with SO only requires a change in the objective function.